vanntastic/generator-webpack-hot/README.md

 - framework agnosticism, use react, angular, whatever you like
 - es6 support via babel
-- hotloading via webpack-hot-middleware and an express server
+- hotloading via [webpack-hot-middleware](https://www.npmjs.com/package/webpack-hot-middleware) and an express server
 - support for request proxying via http-proxy, super handy if you need access to a backend server that you don't have to control of or if you don't want to mess with CORS just for development
-- sass support
+- sass support in webpack so you can simply require in your sass files

 ## Directory structure